 We've been members of English Heritage for years and it's one of the best gifts you can give anyone who loves history.
 English Heritage looks after hundreds of historical sites all across England and as a member you have free access to all of them.
 As many times as you want to visit.
 And while you're having a great days out, you're helping English Heritage to restore and repair and keep these wonderful places.
 One of my favourite gifts...

 The next three of my top ten Christmas gifts for history lovers are experiences.
-I love trying new things, be it jousting (you must be sixteen or over for this one), a medieval banquet or a day of falconry... all these can be purchased as vouchers and the person receiving the gift can arrange their experience for a day to suit them.
+I love trying new things, be it jousting (you must be sixteen or over for this one), a medieval banquet or a day driving a heritage steam train through the English countryside... all these can be purchased as vouchers and the person receiving the gift can arrange their experience for a day to suit them.

 Who can resist those wonderful sword book ends?
 I can't.
 I think they look amazing.
-Just like the Stonehenge teapot.
-Whether you give it pride of place on your afternoon tea table, or team it with a cup and saucer or sugar bowl, there's a bit of history brightening up your day.
+Just like the Hadrian's Wall Mug covered in facts about the great wall built by the Romans..
 And Christmas wouldn't be Christmas without everyone sitting around a big jigsaw puzzle, so I've added one here.